What is Satiety?

 How Does When I Eat Impact Satiety?

 When you eat can also impact satiety.
-For example, people who consume more of their calories earlier in the day tend to eat less across the day
+For example, people who consume more calories earlier in the day tend to eat less throughout the day.

 Providing your body with adequate energy early in the day seems to offer it a fuel source to run off, while the food eaten later in the day is more likely to be energy-dense, low-satiety comfort foods that will be stored overnight.